bcgov/ag-sso-terraform/README.md

 1. **Update Pull Request** adds a comment to the pull request with the results of the format, init and plan steps.
 In addition, it displays the plan output (`steps.plan.outputs.stdout`).
 This allows your team to review the results of the plan directly in the PR instead of viewing the GitHub Actions log.
 This step only runs on pull requests.
 1. **Terraform Plan Status** returns whether a plan was successfully generated or not.
 This step highlights whenever a plan fails because the "Terraform Plan" step continues on error.
 1. **Terraform Apply** applies the configuration.
 This step will only run when a commit is pushed to main.
+1. ** Terraform Destroy** If there's an error applying your terrform plan, a rollback will be triggered to destroy any plan that was created initially.
+This allow us to rollback our red hat sso to its previous state before running your plan
 ### Local set-up (Access Management team only)

 In some rare cases you may need to set up Terraform locally.
 It is easy to do so.
 Note that this same